GoogleCloudPlatform/ai-ml-recipes/README.md

 6) For the **Bigframes notebooks**, you do not need PySpark, just any kernel/environment, and the processing will leverage BigQuery in your GCP project

-### Dataproc Jupyter Plugin
+#### BigQuery Jupyter Plugin

-We recommend leveraging the [Dataproc Jupyter Plugin](https://github.com/GoogleCloudDataproc/dataproc-jupyter-plugin), which will be available in your local environment just by installing the dependency running ```pip install -r requirements.txt```.
+We recommend leveraging the [BigQuery Jupyter Plugin](https://github.com/GoogleCloudDataproc/dataproc-jupyter-plugin), which will be available in your local environment just by installing the dependency running ```pip install -r requirements.txt```.
 This will enable you to:

 - Connect your Jupyterlab notebooks from anywhere to Dataproc
 - Develop in Python, SQL, Java/Scala, and R
-- Get started within minutes with minimal setup
-- Troubleshoot your Spark code inside Jupyterlab
 - Manage Dataproc clusters and jobs
 - Run notebooks in your favorite IDE that supports Jupyter using Dataproc as kernel
+- Deploy a notebook as a recurring job
+- View cloud and spark logs inside Jupyterlab
+- View your BigQuery datasets schema inside Jupyterlab
+- Manage your files on Google Cloud Storage (GCS)

 ## Contributing
 See the contributing [instructions](./CONTRIBUTING.md) to get started contributing.